dcmi/dc-srap/profile/srap-profile.md

 ## Roles

 Creators and contributors may have different roles.
-SRAP uses the Library of Congress relators to express roles a person or organization may have (editor, funder, etc.).
+SRAP recommends the use of a controlled list of roles such as the Library of Congress relators to express roles a person or organization may have (editor, funder, etc.).
 If there is a need to describe an additional role or roles are needed, a request to register a new code will be sent to LC.

 | Name              | Identifier                                    | Mandatory / Repeatable | Value |
 | Degree supervisor | http://id.loc.gov/vocabulary/relators/dgs     | 0...1 | Name and identifier of a person |